TJAdryan/astro_blog/src/content/blog/2025-10-20-Getting -70x-Data-Porcessing-Speed-with-GPU-vs-CPU.md

 draft: false
 ---

 I began to run some of my own tests after seeing some incredible performance figures from NVIDIA's open-source data processing efforts using tools like RAPIDS and cuDF, which you can explore further here: [NVIDIA RAPIDS Open Source for Data Processing](https://rapids.ai/).
-It occurred to me that many of my existing data pipelines often completed within their scheduled time parameters, suggesting they might not be fully exploiting the potential of the CPU.
+It occurred to me that while my existing data pipelines complete within the expected time frame, maybe I wasn't getting all performance I could be from utilizing multithreading on the cpu.
 I needed a true baseline to understand the limits of my existing hardware before pursuing specialized solutions.

 **The complete code and benchmarks from this analysis are available in my [GitHub repository: gpu_rapids_demo](https://github.com/TJAdryan/gpu_rapids_demo).** I hope it helps people get started with their own GPU acceleration experiments, though there are many other excellent resources and tutorials available on this topic as well.